 Our New Electronic Medical Record System

-The Student Health Center is excited to announce that it will be replacing its current electronic medical record system (EMR) with Point and Click on Monday December 2, 2019.
+The Student Health Center is excited to announce that it has implemented a new electronic medical record system (EMR) called Point and Click.
 Unlike many EMRs that focus on hospital or private practice clinics, Point and Click specializes in college health.
 Over 200 colleges and universities across the country already use Point and Click daily.

 Through Point and Click, we hope WWU students will find a more user friendly and updated way to access test results, request prescription refills and communicate with their medical providers.
 All patient records will be carefully transferred over to Point and Click so nothing will be lost.
 Point and Click will also help Student Health Center staff deliver better health care by providing more accurate and up to date information about patients, enabling safer more reliable prescribing, enhancing privacy and security of patient data and improving patient and provider interaction and communication.

 Unfortunately the transition to a new EMR is a complex process.
 Although the Student Health Center will be doing everything it can to provide the level of service you have expected in the past, you may experience service delays.